mysql-net/MySqlConnector/docs/content/overview/installing.md

 ### Automatically

-If using the new project system, run: `dotnet add package MySqlConnector`
+At the command line, run: `dotnet add package MySqlConnector`

 Or, in Visual Studio, use the _NuGet Package Manager_ to browse for and install `MySqlConnector`.